ferdinandofrediani/fftprefilter/README.md

 # fftprefilter
-A group of Mathematical function for Node.JS to elaborate data before performing an FFT
+A group of Mathematical functions for Node.JS to elaborate data before performing an FFT